 With Ernie Lombardi’s ankle badly hurt, Jimmie Wilson came to the rescue once more.
-Taking over the catching reins and helping to smooth out the adversity that stunned the Reds with Willard Hershberger’s death, Wilson batted .353, played well defensively and stole the Series’ only base; he even labored with a pulled leg muscle in the final two games.
+Taking over the catching reins and helping to ease the sorrow over Willard Hershberger’s death, Wilson batted .353, played well defensively and stole the Series’ only base; he even labored with a pulled leg muscle in the final two games.
 It was his last action as a major league player, moving on to Chicago to become the Cubs’ manager in 1941.

 Cincinnati’s victory gave the National League its first World Series championship in six years.
 It also represented the Reds’ second-ever world title—though many would argue it was their first true title, given the scenario of their previous “triumph”—in 1919, when they defeated a half-honest Chicago White Sox ballclub.